CrowdStrike/Cloud-AWS/systems-manager/Packaging-utilities/README.md

 zip-files - A folder containing two zip files

 * `Package-sensor-download.zip` contains the files required to create a package where the sensor is downloaded from the CrowdStrike sensor download API.

 * `Package-with-binary.zip` contains the files required to create a package where the sensor is bundled with the installer scripts and pushed to the host using the systems manager agent.
+A copy of the instructions with examples is here [README.md](https://github.com/CrowdStrike/Cloud-AWS/tree/systems-manager/systems-manager/Packaging-utilities/examples/linux-sensor-binary)

 Select one of the above zip files and unzip its contents to a new location.
 Once unzipped follow the instructions in the README.md file.